aayush9400/Image-Captioning-DL-Model/README.md

 # Image-Captioning-DL-Model

-This is a DL Model built for the Board Infinity Hackathon.
+This is a Image Captioning Flask App using a Deep Learning Model Trained from scratch, built for the Board Infinity Hackathon.